Estimated reading time: 4 minutes

 There are two crawler types namely mobile and desktop.
 Each simulates a user visiting your page with a device of that type.
 Only one crawler (mobile or desktop) crawls all the pages of your site known as the primary crawler.
 The primary crawler for all new websites is the mobile crawler.
 Besides, the other crawler (mobile or desktop) recrawls a few pages on your site known as the secondary crawler to see how well your site works with the other device type.

 Google will not crawl pages that are blocked in robots.txt, and are not accessible by login or other authorization protection.
 Google less frequently crawls duplicate pages e.g. different URLs to reach the same page or mobile and desktop versions of the same page.

 Indexing means Googlebot processes each page it crawls to understand its content which includes text, tags and attributes, images, videos, etc.

 Similar pages like canonical and duplicate pages with different URLs are grouped together into a document.
 Google chooses one of the URLs in the document as its canonical URL which Google crawls and indexes most often.

 Google does not index pages with noindex.
 Pages blocked by robots.txt, login, or authorization protection might be indexed even if Google didn’t visit them.

 When a user enters a search query on Google Search Engine, Google searches the index to match pages and return the most relevant results.
 Relevancy is determined by hundreds of factors i.e. algorithm based on user experience.

-To help Google Search Engine serve your web pages, you should:
+To help Google serve your web pages, you should:

 Now you know how Google Search Engine works.
-In the coming week, we will share with you in our SEO series more SEO topics in layman’s terms to help your SEO.
+In the coming week, we will share with you in our SEO series more SEO topics in layman’s terms to help your SEO as featured on the websites of SEO professionals.
 Stay tuned.